 These include headaches, dizziness, nausea, fatigue, and shortness of breath.
 Read up on the effects in advance and be prepared to descend if necessary, remembering that the most serious form of altitude sickness can be fatal.

 Top Tip: Learn your limits and don't attempt to push them.
 When it comes to Kilimanjaro, slow and steady really does win the race.

 Budgeting for Your Trip

-A Kilimanjaro trek can cost anywhere from $2,400-$5,000 or more per person.
-This fee should include camping, food, guides, park fees and transport to and from the mountain.
+A Kilimanjaro trek can cost anywhere from $2,400-$8,000+ per person.
+This fee should include camping, food, guides, park fees, and transport to and from the mountain.
 You need to make sure that your food is decent, that your guides and porters are fairly treated and well trained and that you get a good night's sleep.
 While the shorter routes are cheaper, your chances of reaching the summit are significantly reduced as a result of poor acclimatization.
 If you opt for a "good deal" make absolutely sure that your guides and porters are well-equipped to handle emergencies.

 This article was updated and re-written in part by Jessica Macdonald on September 9 2019.